scottgriv/PWA-Demo-App/README.md

  ### Local Deployment vs. GitHub Pages

   - By default, I'm deploying the app to **GitHub Pages**.
-You can change this to deploy the app locally without using the repository name `pwa-demo_app` or to your own **GitHub Pages** by modifying the following files:
+You can change this to deploy the app locally without using the repository name `PWA-Demo-App` or to your own **GitHub Pages** by modifying the following files:

   1.  `/client/package.json` <br>